 “My sales calls consist of me following up on warm leads that our website generates.
 Our target audience is college students who want to make extra income working part-time at night.
 (We’re a bartending school) I’m frequently asked; “How much is it?” right up front when I connect with them.
 I AM the MOST expensive option in my area and there are other bartending schools close by.
 I know it’s too early to discuss price but when I try and push it off or delay the answer, they get irritated and I lose the sale.
 What should I do?”

-Sometimes the best way to win a fight is to avoid one – So give them what they want… but with a plan.
+Sometimes the best sales strategy to win a fight is to avoid one – So give them what they want but with a plan.

 Prospect: Yes, thanks for getting back in touch with me… How much is your program?

-There are two options / meanings when a prospect says “Your Price Is High” and you need to uncover which one your prospect is referring to:
+There are two options/meanings when a prospect says “Your Price Is Too High” and you need to uncover which one your prospect is referring to:

 2. I could afford to pay that, but other factors are leading me to believe I can get what I want elsewhere for less

 It’s important to identify which perspective your prospect is coming from.
 If they couldn’t afford it no matter what, even with financing or payment schedule options, then you have nothing left to talk about.
 You as the salesperson did your job!
 You’ve uncovered the fact that this prospect doesn’t meet the financial qualifications needed to be a valid opportunity.
 Politely end the call and go on to the next lead/prospect.

 If however it’s the latter (number 2) and they could afford it but they don’t see the value, you are still in business (providing you know what to say/do next)

 So How Do I Identify Which Meaning My Prospect is Referring To?